New York City Guide

 17. Dim Sum From Dim Sum Go Go

-At Dim Sum Go Go, customers enjoy crispy chicken feet, rice rolls, doughy pork rolls, baked pork buns and har gow.
-Also, you can order from over 24 options of dumplings flavors, including duck, shrimp and chive.
-Those nursing a late-morning hangover or heading out for lunch can enjoy Dim Sum Go Go’s famous 10 a.m. to 4 p.m. dim sum happy hour,
+Additionally, you can order from over 24 options of dumpling flavors, including duck, shrimp and chive.
+Those nursing a late-morning hangover or heading out for lunch can enjoy some of the best Chinese food in NYC during Dim Sum Go Go’s famous 10 a.m. to 4 p.m. dim sum happy hour.

 Dim Sum Go Go | 5 E. Broadway, New York, NY 10038 | $$

-dim sum laid out on a table from dim sum go go
+Dim sum laid out on a table from Dim Sum Go Go

 via Dim Sum Go Go